rbrown-orxa/LC_App_2_microservices/billing/README.md

 - Queries, bills and subscription references are handled in the LC App Phase 2 postgres DB.
 - Subscription status is handled by SaaS API
-- User authentication is handled by Azure B2C and Azure SSO APIs with JWTs

 ## To install Docker locally on Ubuntu machine (not for production):